December 11th, 2023

 Tallahassee is an excellent place to search if you are looking for an affordable city to move to in Florida that does not have a super competitive housing market.
 The year 2022 has been a chaotic year for the housing market.
 Towards the end of the year, the market in some areas started to equal out and did not favor the seller side as much anymore.

 Tallahassee has a healthy job market compared to other similar cities.
 This city has seen a 2% increase in demand over the last year.
 The average annual salary in Tallahassee is $48,290, less than the national average yearly salary of $56,310.
-Even though the pay is lower in Tallahassee compared to the national average, the job market is growing, and more and more businesses are moving to the area.
+Even though the pay is lower in Tallahassee compared to the national average, the job market is growing, and more and more businesses are moving.

 Tallahassee also has a handful of research jobs thanks to the National High Magnetic Field Laboratory and Innovation Park of Tallahassee.
-Whether you are seeking a career in one of these industries or not, there are so many other companies located right inside the city!
+Whether you seek a career in one of these industries, many other companies are in the city!

 Tallahassee is considered the most educated city in Florida.
 If you are looking to move here with your family or to start a family and finding good educational programs is essential to you, Tallahassee is an excellent place for K-12 and college-level education.

 Florida A&M University and Florida State University are located here for those searching for higher education opportunities.
 Florida State University is a well-known public, 4-year college located in Tallahassee.
 This college is one of the country's most respected research and learning institutes.
 The total enrollment of FSU, graduate and undergraduate, is 43,569.
-With a 36% acceptance rate, Florida State University is quite selective when deciding which student gets accepted into the university.
+With a 36% acceptance rate, Florida State University is quite selective when deciding which student gets accepted.

 Here are some of the local favorite spots for a fun night out!

-- Hangar 38: Here, you will find 79 arcade games and bowling alleys!
+- Hangar 38: 79 arcade games and bowling alleys are here!
 This is the perfect spot to visit with friends and family if you love games.

 - Recess Day & Nightclub: This high-end rooftop day and night club overlooks Doak Campbell Stadium.